comit/sonoff-bridge/Upload.md

 - Reset Method: ck
 - Upload Speed: 115200
 - Port: Your COM port connected to sonoff
+4. Open user_config.h and configure your WiFi settings and optionally your MQTT, Syslog, WebServer, NTP, etc. settings

-Verify and/or compile the project and upload to your sonoff using the serial connection established above.
+5. Verify and/or compile the project and upload to your sonoff using the serial connection established above.

 Continue at ["First Steps"](https://github.com/arendst/Sonoff-Tasmota/wiki/Initial-Configuration) and be sure to check out the instructions to [connect additional sensors](https://github.com/arendst/Sonoff-Tasmota/wiki/Sensor-Configuration).